The Best in Florida Festivals and Events November 2023

 This post may contain affiliate links.
 If you click these links and make a purchase, I may receive a small commission.
 This commission does not affect any price that you pay.
 All views and opinions provided are my own and are never influenced by affiliate programs or sponsors providing products.

+In Memory Lawrence Peacock.
 Lawrence S. Peacock came from a humble background.
-Born on July 5, 1891in Spring Garden to parents Samuel D. and Martha (Daugharty) Peacock.
+Lawrence was born on July 5, 1891in Spring Garden, FL to parents Samuel D. and Martha (Daugharty) Peacock.
 Samuel was a farmer and the family lived in Precinct Four according to the 1900 United States Census.
 Lawrence was the fourth of five children; John, Thomas, Margaret, and Violet.
 The 1910 United States Census placed the Peacock family at 46 E. New York Avenue.

 Young Lawrence appears to have been an industrious young man, not afraid of hard work.
 He was the owner of a vulcanizing company located in the downtown DeLand area.
 He regularly advertised in the local newspaper, “Tires and Tubes, All Work Guaranteed”.